egomezsumma/bootcamp-workshop/README.md

 In this module you will learn how to deploy your app to the cloud using Heroku and how to handle the configuration on different environments. ([Presentation](https://docs.google.com/a/qraftlabs.com/presentation/d/1cscuaogdX1F_tWMXdB_pW-zupMBN_37R44niDMySArk/edit) | [Labs](/Module-04))

-### Module 5 - GitHub

-In this module, you will learn one way of using GitHub that has proven effective when working in teams.
-This same technique is being used by large development teams like GitHub themselves to build GitHub (and ourselves of course :)). ([Labs](/Module-05))

-### Module 6 - Jenkins

-In this module, you will learn how to create a Linux VM on Windows Azure with Jenkins and configure it to pull the source code from GitHub and push it to Windows Azure to create a continuous integration environment. ([Presentation](https://docs.google.com/a/qraftlabs.com/file/d/0BzCGxIGh-G4MRmRSLTlseUJIRmc/edit) | [Labs](/Module-06))

 ### Sign up

 http://nodejsbootcamp.com